VPNs almost always legal. In most countries, citizens have a legal right to privacy, and simply using a VPN service is illegal in very few places.

 In addition to forming a new 10,000-strong military cyber warfare unit to counter "wrong” views on the Internet this year, Vietnam has since stepped-up its efforts to censor access to content.
 It is therefore reasonable to assume that many VPN websites are now blocked.

 These blocks are not very sophisticated, however, and should be easy to overcome without the need for obfuscation tactics as long as you can sign-up for a service and download its software.
 Visitors are advised to do this before entering the country, while residents can use one of the tactics discussed in How to Bypass VPN Blocks.
+Head over to our Vietnam VPN guide for more information.

 One to watch